Skip to content

 The trait specialization must be in the sw::universal namespace and must be visible at the point of every translation unit that uses the specialized type — the easiest way is to put it in a header that gets included alongside the rest of your lns<> use.

-The benchmark target benchmark/performance/arithmetic/lns/log_add_algorithms.cpp measures all five algorithms across representative (nbits, rbits) configurations.
+The benchmark target benchmark/performance/arithmetic/lns/log_add_algorithms.cpp measures all seven algorithms across representative (nbits, rbits) configurations.
 It produces a Markdown table of throughput (ops / sec) and per-algorithm value-domain error vs the DirectEvaluation oracle.

 Sample output for lns<24, 16, uint32_t> on a desktop x86_64 build: